-ACCESS CONTROL SOFTWARE
+ACCESS CONTROL as a SERVICE

-Axis is the global market leader in networked video with 2 000 employees in more than 40 countries and more than 70 000 reseller partners all over the world.
+Telcred has partnered with Axis Communications to offer a joint solution.
+Axis is the global market leader in networked video with 2 000 employees in more than 40 countries and more than 80 000 installers and resellers all over the world.

 In 2014, Axis entered the market for physical access control products with their A1001 Network Door Controller, and it won the Detektor International Award for the best access control product the same year.

 The A1001 is installed closed to the door and connects one or two locks with a card reader, REX-device, door monitor and potentially other peripherals.

 The A1001 is powered with PoE (Power over Ethernet) so it only needs one cable for both power and network connection.